reqable/reqable-docs/en-US/capture/24_addons.md

 :::tip

+- Starting from v2.28.0, the `Capture` prefix is ​​removed from all class names.
-Variable names in italics are read-only, and in bold they can be overwritten.
+- Variable names in italics are read-only, and in bold they can be overwritten.

 :::

-## CaptureContext {#api-context}
+## Context {#api-context}

 |   Variable  |  Type |  Description  |
 |  ----  | ----  | ----  |